-1. Access for Service Animals.
+Campus Access for Service Animals

-UNT generally allows service animals in its offices, buildings, classrooms, residence halls, meetings, dining areas, recreational facilities, activities and events when accompanied by an individual with a disability who indicates the service animal is trained to provide, and does provide, a specific service to them that is directly related to the person’s disability.
+Service animals are allowed in university buildings, classrooms, residence halls, dining areas, recreational facilities, meetings, activities and events when accompanied by a person with a disability and the service animal is trained to provide, and does provide, a specific service to that person that is directly related to the person’s disability.

-2. Inquiries Regarding Service Animals.
+Inquiries Regarding Service Animals

-In general, individuals who are accompanied by a service animal must not be asked to identify the nature or extent of their disability.
+Individuals who are accompanied by a service animal must not be asked to identify the nature or extent of their disability.
 In regard to a service animal:

 - University officials will not require documentation of a service animal’s certification, training or license as a service animal.

 Accommodation Process for Requesting Comfort Animal in Campus Housing